Charsy89/mpp-protocol/protocol/en.md

 | max | int | Maximum amount of points. | |
 | maxHistLen | int | Maximum history length. | |

-> Note quota is returned at a tick rate of 2000ms.
+> Note quota is replenished at a tick rate of 2000ms.

 > Note quota keeps track of point history according to the `maxHistLen` property.
 Current points are added to an array each tick.
 When spending quota, array entries are added to a sum.
 If the sum is <= 0, the amount the client is trying to spend is multiplied by the `allowance`.